-Wildflower, Clover, & Buckwheat (while supplies last) All our honey is pure, raw, and natural with absolutely no additives of any kind.
+Wildflower, Clover, Buckwheat, & Basswood (while supplies last) All our honey is pure, raw, and natural with absolutely no additives of any kind.
 When stored properly, our honey has an unlimited shelf life.
-All our honey is Kosher Certified; this means it was harvested, extracted and bottled under the rules of Kosher Dietary Law.
+All our honey is Kosher Certified; this means it was harvested, extracted and bottled under the strict rules of Kosher Dietary Law.

 We only sell local raw honey from bees we raise in custom hand-made hives on our properties.
 That way we are 100% certain that there is no processing and no additives.
 Did you know that most honey sold in grocery stores and consumed by Americans is imported from other countries?
 Even though the small print on the label states the honey is from Argentina or some other country, most of these nations bought honey from China and mixed it with theirs.
 Chinese honey has been shown to contain heavy metals, illegal antibiotics, contaminants, and processed sugar.
 Yuck!

 All sizes are sold in glass jars with State of CT required labeling